flathub-infra/flatpak-builder-lint/README.md

 Then add the test using it (or modify the existing tests) in `tests/test_manifest.py`.

-Similarly to add a test for builddir check, recreate the `metadata` file and the build directory contents that Flatpak builder creates.
-Then put it in `tests/builddir` and add the test in `tests/test_builddir.py`.
+Similarly to add a test for builddir check, recreate the `metadata`, cataloge, metainfo, desktop files as needed and put them in a subdirectory of `tests/builddir`.
+Then add the test in `tests/test_builddir.py`.
+There are helper functions in `tests/test_builddir.py` to emulate a flatpak-builder build directory using the source files.

-Please avoid adding large files or binary files that aren't readable.
+Please avoid adding binary files that aren't readable.

 ## Usage